Al Jazeera Media Network: Partnerships

 In 2017, Al Jazeera signed a strategic partnership agreement with Google.
 In 2019, Al Jazeera signed a partnership agreement with the China Intercontinental Communication Center over Al Jazeera's documentary channel with the aim of expanding its documentary content through co-production and exchange of media.
 The same year, Al Jazeera and Bloomberg signed a content license agreement.
 In 2021, Al Jazeera partnered with Arewa 24 to provide its content in Hausa.
 In 2023, Al Jazeera partnered with Avid Technology.
+Al Jazeera Media Network announced an expanded collaboration with Google Cloud, designating it as the network's primary technology provider for its initiative to integrate Google's generative AI and agent-based technologies into news production.